 Approaches to the design of neural regulators

-The webinar Designing advanced types of regulators for control objects in Engee consisted of several examples:
+Webinar Development of promising types of regulators for control objects in Engee consisted of several examples:

-Example with a regular PID controller
+An example with a regular PID controller

-Adaptive PID regulator
+Adaptive PID controller

 if abs(e) > c.thr